pytorch/pytorch/docs/source/quantization.rst

     - This module implements modules which are used to perform fake quantization during QAT.

+  * - :ref:`torch_quantization_qconfig`
+    - This module defines `QConfig` and `QConfigDynamic` objects which are used to configure quantization settings for individual ops.

   * - :ref:`torch_nn_intrinsic`
     - This module implements the combined (fused) modules conv + relu which can then be quantized.